mendix/docs/content/refguide/synchronize-to-device.md

 When adding **Synchronize to device** to a microflow consider the following:

-* Only persistable objects or lists of persistable objects can be synced.
+* Only persistable objects or lists of persistable objects can be synchronized.
-* If the current user cannot access some of the objects due to access rules, they will not be synced to a device.
+* If the current user cannot access some of the objects due to access rules, they will not be synchronized to a device.
 If the offline database already contains the same object, it will be removed.
 * If the object to synchronize to a device is deleted in the same microflow, **Synchronize to device** activity will remove it from the offline database, if found.
 * Autocommited and new objects get skipped.
-* Syncing files is not allowed.
+* synchronizing files is not allowed.

 ## 6 Remarks